 What is a good liquidity ratio?

 A good liquidity ratio can be any value that is greater than 1.
-It indicates that a company is having sound financial position and is able to meet short-term obligations efficiently.
+It indicates that a company is having a sound financial position and can meet short-term obligations efficiently.

 What are three types of liquidity ratios?